The B2B Brand Differentiator

 Social media automation is a divisive topic.
 Critics of automatic content sharing maintain that it’s the antithesis of social media; it’s ‘anti social’ by definition.
 Proponents, meanwhile, wax lyrical about efficiency gains and scalability.

 So is social media automation ‘good’ or ‘bad’ for a brand?
 Or is it a bit of both?

 What is social media automation?

 First things first: social media automation, as the name suggests, is the process of automating part or all of your social media marketing activity.
 This can involve anything from automating your content sharing activity to queuing tweets and recycling evergreen content.
 Social media automation tools, such as tools like CoSchedule, HubSpot and our own HubToolkit, often do the brunt of the work.
 They reduce time spent on marketing by taking over repetitive, energy-consuming tasks.

 The answer to every marketer’s prayers...

 Automation sounds great, right?
 In theory, it is.
 It’s hard to deny its advantages.
-For small and medium businesses (SMBs) in particular, automation is an essential part of any marketing strategy.
+For small and medium businesses (SMBs) in particular, social media marketing automation is an essential part of any strategy.